Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch11_Graphs.md

 >
 > Let $A$, $B$, $C$, be constants, $x$, $y$, be variables, then
 > $$Ax + By = C$$
-> This is a linear equation, its solutions form a line whem shown in a graph of the $x$-$y$ plain.
+> This is a linear equation, its solutions form a line when shown in a graph of the $x$-$y$ plain.

 The amount of solutions of a linear equation is infinite, the line formed by the equation can be extended indefinitely.